 Let’s face it – tax time can be a stressful time, especially for those subject to additional small business tax concerns or those looking to take self-employed tax deductions.
 In fact, self-employed individuals and small business owners sometimes take an extra gasp of air when it comes time to file.

-But there is a silver lining…This type of taxpayer may be entitled to some commonly overlooked tax benefits.
+But there is a silver lining . . .
+This type of taxpayer may be entitled to commonly overlooked small business and self-employed tax deductions.
 Each tax benefit can potentially lead to substantial savings.

 Who said you had to be employed by a third party to take advantage of retirement savings plans?
 Retirement savings plans – like a Solo 401(k) or SEP IRA – have a sizable benefit to the self-employed crowd.
 While you can tuck money away in your piggy bank for retirement funds, you are also doing yourself a favor by reducing your overall taxable income.

 - Solo 401(k): A Solo 401(k) has the same tax benefit as a traditional 401(k), which is this: Contributions are not taxed in the year contributed and the account balance grows on a tax-deferred basis.
 But, like a 401(k), you are taxed when you withdraw funds from the account.
 As an alternative, some 401(k) plan documents allow a designated Roth option, allowing you to save after-tax dollars.
 However, this has to be designated by the solo proprietor in the plan.
 Distributions from the Roth account won’t be taxed when you withdraw your funds later down the line when your tax bracket will likely be higher.

 - Simplified Employee Pension (SEP) IRA: SEP-IRAs have tax-deferred growth potential until withdrawal and there are no mandatory contributions or annual tax filings.
 Be aware that contributions must be in accordance with the allocation formula adopted in the SEP plan document (likely Form 5305-SEP).